Wei-min Hao

-Wei-Min Hao (郝慰民; born 7 April 1953) is an atmospheric chemist, Taiwanese-American climatologist, and currently works in the United States Department of Agriculture.
+Wei-Min Hao (郝慰民; born 7 April 1953) is a Taiwanese-American atmospheric chemist, climatologist, and currently works in the United States Department of Agriculture.
 His work directly contributed to the reason for awarding the 2007 Nobel Peace Prize.
-He is a member of the United States Agency for International Development (USAID) and the Intergovernmental Panel on Climate Change (IPCC).
+He is a member of the United States Agency for International Development (USAID) and an author of the Intergovernmental Panel on Climate Change (IPCC).

 Biography

 After graduating from Taipei Municipal Jianguo High School, Hao studied chemistry at Fu Jen Catholic University (BS degree), obtained a Master's Degree from Massachusetts Institute of Technology (MIT), and a PhD in Atmospheric Chemistry from Harvard University.

 In 1991, he works in the US Department of Agriculture and Forest Services in the city of Missoula.

-In 1994, he became a member of the Intergovernmental Panel on Climate Change (IPCC).
+In 1994, he became an author of the Intergovernmental Panel on Climate Change (IPCC).
 In the same year, the first Climate Change Report was published by the IPCC.
 He was responsible for Rocky Mountain Climate Monitoring.

-In 2007, with the IPCC and participant in the pertinent works, they obtain the Nobel Peace Prize.

 Until 2014, he has been the author or co-author of more than 70 publications in specialized magazines.
 His publications are widely cited by major institutions and universities around the world.